rajeshvaya/reservoir/src/docs/configurations.md

 Setting this value will enable the persistance cycle at a particular interval.
 The value interpreted as seconds and since the persistance process is initiated by a child thread setting a shorter interval will not affect the performance of the caching server.

+### garbage_collection_interval
+The interval at which the reservoir will start the clean up process.
+It will delete the expired entries from the cache.
+It will also delete the child cache entries for the dependants

+### replication
+This flag will enable or disable the replication for reservoir. `yes` is enable the replication and `no` will disable it.
+Changing the any of the replication flags will require a conf reload.

+### replication_slave_servers
+Add the slave server's host address (IP/Hostname) to the list and only then the slave server will be able to reach out to the master server.
+In case of the slave reservoir server this flag can be ignored, unless there is a multi-level replication.
+The slave will not have write permissions and can only relay the logs to its own slaves.

+### replication_master_server
+In case of the slave reservoir server, this flag should point to the master server's host.

+### replication_sync_interval
+The number of seconds after which the replication cycle will be initialized.
+This process will be a separate thread and will not interfere with the parent process.

+### replication_max_replay_logs
+Number of replay logs to be processed with every replication cycle.

+### logger_level
+The logs for reservoir server will be saved under `logs/server.log`.
+The logging supports INFO, DEBUG, ERROR levels.
+DEBUG level will output every request and response to/from the reservoir server.
+Note: The file can get very large and log rotation should be set as per the traffic